STIMULATE. CONTEMPLATE. CONNECT.

 Delve into the social, political and artistic implications of selected COC operas with international academics and members of the COC’s artistic and production teams.

-Tickets: $20/person; $15 for university faculty and $10 for students with i.d.; free for University of Toronto Faculty of Music and Munk School students with i.d.
+Tickets: $20/person; $15 for university faculty and $10 for full-time students with i.d.; free for University of Toronto faculty and full-time students with i.d.

 Buy tickets now

 Canadian Opera Company’s renowned Opera Exchange launches its 12th season with

 an exploration of humour in opera, in honour of the COC’s new production of

 event features engaging presentations by a Verdi scholar and an Italian comic

 opera specialist, as well as a roundtable discussion on comedy and opera with

 Additional highlights include a performance by singers from the University of

 Toronto’s Opera Division of scenes from comic opera, and a panel discussion

 with members of the cast and creative team from the COC’s production of Falstaff including director, Robert